AzosFinance/azos-core/docs/src/detailed/proxies/azos_safe_manager.md

 ### Understanding the SAFE Handler

-The SAFE Handler is a specialized contract that acts as an intermediary between the SAFE Engine and the SAFE Manager in the HAI system.
+The SAFE Handler is a specialized contract that acts as an intermediary between the SAFE Engine and the SAFE Manager in the Azos system.
 Spawned when a new SAFE is created from the SAFE Manager, this contract communicates directly with the SAFE Engine from its unique address, to grant the SAFE Manager authorization to manage its corresponding SAFE, allowing for simplified user interactions and enhanced security.
 Essentially, each SAFE Handler represents a single-collateral SAFE and is managed by the SAFE Manager, which also controls any further authorizations for it.

 ### User Authorization